PM Modi expresses condolences over Iqbal Singh's death | Law-Order

 PM Modi expresses condolences over Iqbal Singh's death

-Prime Minister Narendra Modi on Saturday expressed his condolences on the demise of Sardar Iqbal Singh Lalpura and said "he will be remembered for his efforts to spread education among youngsters."
+Prime Minister Narendra Modi on Saturday expressed his condolences on the demise of Padma Shri awardee Baba Iqbal Singh and said, "he will be remembered for his efforts to spread education among youngsters."

 - Country: